Oscar Pereira da Silva

 Oscar Pereira da Silva (August 29, 1867 – January 17, 1939) was a Brazilian painter, draftsman, designer, and instructor.
 He was active from the end of the 19th to the mid-20th century.
 He is noted for his depictions of historical events in Brazil, but also completed numerous portraits, religious works, genre scenes, still lifes, and landscapes.
 He "paid no attention to Brazilian folk tradition" and painted in an "antique style."
 After a period of study in France, he pursued a lucrative career in São Paulo, where his works are displayed at the Pinacoteca do Estado de São Paulo and the Museu do Ipiranga.

+He is the Patron of the 47th chair of the Brazilian Academy of Fine Arts.

 Early career

 Pereira da Silva was born in São Fidélis.
 He showed an early interest in drawing and painting.
 He enrolled at the Imperial Academy of Fine Arts in 1882 and studied with Eliseu Visconti, Eduardo de Sá, and João Batista da Costa.
 He became a student of Zeferino da Costa, Victor Meirelles, Chaves Pinheiro, and José Maria de Medeiros.
 He assisted Zeferino da Costa assistant in the interior painting of the Candelária Church (Igreja da Candelária), Rio de Janeiro, in 1887.
 Based on this experience, he completed paintings of the interior of the Church of Santa Cecília São Paulo.

 Numerous churches and chapels of the colonial period were replaced by Gothic Revival or neo-colonial buildings in the early 20th century.
 This movement provided Da Silva and contemporaries such as Benedito Calixto commissions to work in religious buildings.
 In addition to the Church of Santa Cecília, both worked in the Church of Santa Ifigênia, the Church of Our Lady of Consolação and the Church of Our Lady of the Rosary.
 Pereira da Silva also carried out decorative works for the Church of Our Lady of the Conception.